bbauska/CSS-Notes4Pros/README.md

 }

-> Elements that don\'t have their own implicit width and height like
+> Elements that don&apos;t have their own implicit width and height like
 > images do, will need those values defined.

 Other resources: [[Absolute Centering in